Provincial Officer Elections

-I was active in the 90s when we first faced challenges of this kind, and I believe I have the history, experience and determination to work alongside you to tackle them head on, once again!
+I was active in the 90s when we first faced challenges of this kind, and I believe I have the history, experience and determination to work alongside you to continue to tackle them head on, once again!

-Please visit me on Facebook for updates.
+Please find me on Facebook.

 Candidates for 1st Vice-President:

 My name is Charlotte McWilliams.
-I have been your 4th Vice-President for the past two years, and the Area 3 Director for the two years previous.
-I am asking for your support as I put my name forward to serve as 1st Vice-President of the MGEU.
+I’ve had the privilege of being your 1st Vice President since 2018, your 4th VP and Area 3 Director prior to that.
+I’m asking for your support as I put my name forward to be re-elected.

 Candidates for 2nd Vice-President:

-I am a professional accountant (CPA, CGA) for 12+ years and employed by the Province of Manitoba Taxation Division as an auditor.
+I am a professional accountant (CPA, CGA) for 14+ years and employed by the Province of Manitoba Taxation Division as an auditor.

-My union activities include being president of Local 30 Administration, Component Chairperson (past), active member of Area 3 Council, and several terms on the MGEU Finance Committee.
+My union activities include being president of Local 030 Administration, Component Chairperson (past), active member of Area 3 Council, and several terms on the MGEU Finance Committee.
 I have completed many of the educational courses as well as the Membership Training and Apprenticeship Program in 2014.